The metaphysics of Talent

 Facts and fictions of the Church.
 An investigation of the origins of the Christian Church, some of its doctrines and dogmas, and the so-called 'heresies' which threatened its survival in the early centuries of our era.

 The Mystery of Jesus.
-An investigation of the evidence for the existence of the historical figure of Jesus and the occult truths concealed in the Sermon on the Mount.
+An investigation of the evidence for the existence of the historical figure of Jesus and the many occult truths concealed in the Sermon on the Mount.

 About the author

 John Temple is the pen-name of a writer who has studied and practised the occult sciences for more than 60 years.
-He graduated from Cambridge University with a first in Theology and Religious Studies and has lectured to students around the world on a wide variety of occult, religious and mystical subjects.
+He graduated from Cambridge University with a first in Theology and Religious Studies and was ordained as a Minister in the Anglican Church in 1957.
+He left the Church in 1972 and has since lectured to students around the world on a wide variety of occult, religious and mystical subjects.

-He is now retired and lives quietly in London with his wife, two Yorkshire terriers and a talkative African Grey Parrot called 'John' (no relation).
+John retired in 2002 and now lives quietly in London with his wife, two Yorkshire terriers and a talkative African Grey Parrot called John, shown in typically meditative mood at left.

 © Copyright John Temple & occult-mysteries.org.

 Article added 24 November 2017.
-Updated 6 March 2023.
+Updated 17 November 2024.